 The latest weekly menu from our DFAC.

-The chaplains, chaplain assistants and staff of the Joint Base Myer-Henderson Hall Religious Support Operations office, the U.S. Marine Corps Service and Support Battalion and the 3d U.S. Infantry Regiment provide a wide range of services on the Henderson Hall and Fort Myer portions of the joint base.
-Chapel programs include weekday and weekend worship, Sunday school, adult religious education and pastoral care.
+The staff of the Joint Base Myer-Henderson Hall Religious Support Office and the religious support teams of the U.S. Marine Corps Service and Support Battalion and the 3d U.S. Infantry Regiment provide a wide range of services on the Henderson Hall and Fort Myer portions of the joint base.
+Chapel programs include weekend worship, Sunday school, adult religious education, and pastoral care.

 The DPW Environmental ManagementDivision (EMD) promotes environmental stewardship within the JBM-HH community by ensuring that sustainable methods and business practices are considered in daily decision-making.
 Our overall objective is to manage, reduce and eliminate environmental risks to the installation and to the environment.

 As rain falls on Earth’s surface and flows across parking lots, roofs, sidewalks, and lawns, it picks up harmful pollutants before it drains, untreated, directly to our local streams, the Potomac River, and ultimately the Chesapeake Bay and Atlantic Ocean.

 Complaints and requests for help should be made to the Military District of Washington's inspector general.
 This office is in Building 31 on the Fort McNair, D.C., portion of JBM-HH.
 Hours are Monday through Friday, 7:30 a.m. - 4:30 p.m.
 Call 202-685-3322/2926 for more information.

 Important information about the Visitor Control Center (VCC), proper identification needed and operating hours of the gates.